If your favourite soft

 Other patients and my helpers at the

-hospital watched with some trepidation as Ted emerged from his box on
+hospital watched with some trepidation as Ted emerged from his box on arrival.
+He

 did indeed look rather in a bad way, missing an eye and part